tc-mods/TromboneChampModdingWiki/docs/user-guide/installation/installing-songs-steamvr.md

 # Installing Songs (Steam Version)
 ---
 !> **IMPORTANT:** This guide is for the VR game *Trombone Champ: Unflattened* on **Steam**.
-For installing custom songs in the standard game, see the [mod installation guide for Trombone Champ](installing-r2modman).
+For installing custom songs in the **Meta Quest** version, check [this guide](installing-songs-steamvr).<br><br>For installing custom songs in the standard game, see the [mod installation guide for Trombone Champ](installing-r2modman).

-Trombone Champ: Unflattened has built-in custom song support, and is compatible with charts made for the base game.
+Trombone Champ: Unflattened has built-in custom song support, and is compatible with charts made for the standard game.
 Do note that only video and image backgrounds will work, custom backgrounds made in Unity will not.

 ?> You can find community made custom charts on [TootTally](https://toottally.com/), or by browsing [TromboneDB](https://tc-mods.github.io/TromboneDB/).